juihuichung/dxmi/README.md

 # DxMI

 This repository reproduces the **DxMI** (Diffusion by Maximum Entropy Inverse RL) algorithm from [(Yoon et al., 2024)](https://arxiv.org/abs/2407.00626$0).

+# CIFAR-10 Experiments

+We chose to reproduce the the experiments from the paper on the CIFAR-10 dataset to determine the paper's reproducability.
+Because a full image generation codebase is quite hefty, we chose to only reimplement the file (cifar10/models/DxMI/trainer.py), which follows the key reinforcement learning DxMI algorithm from the paper.

+# MNIST Experiments

 Instead of the original U-Net, we use simple MLPs for both the diffusion (policy) network and the value (energy) network to facilitate fast ablations.

 - **Goal**: Fine-tune a pretrained diffusion model via maximum-entropy inverse RL.